 La Blanca: Performing the Limits of Latina Subjectivity (in progress)

-“‘Daring to Be ‘Mujeres Libres, Lindas, Locas’: An Interview with the Ladies Destroying Crew of Nicaragua and Costa Rica,” La Verdad: The Reader of Hip Hop Latinidades, Eds.
-Jason Nichols and Melissa Castillo-Garsow, The Ohio State University.
-(October 2016)
+“‘Daring to Be ‘Mujeres Libres, Lindas, Locas’: An Interview with the Ladies Destroying Crew of Nicaragua and Costa Rica,” La Verdad: An International Dialogue on Hip Hop Latinidades, Eds.
+Jason Nichols and Melissa Castillo-Garsow, The Ohio State University, 2016.

 “No Somos ‘Mariposas’, Somos ‘MariPUSSY’: An Interview with Graffiti Art Activist MISS163 aka Sharon Lee De La Cruz,” Identity & Anonymity: An Artful Anthology, Eds.
-Jonathan Talbot, Leslie Fandrich, and Stephen Specht, published in partnership with the Seligmann Center at the Citizens Foundation.
-(June 2016)
+Jonathan Talbot, Leslie Fandrich, and Stephen Specht, Mizzentop Publishing, 2016.

 “Ways of Being Seen: Gender and the Writing on the Wall,” A Handbook of Graffiti and Street Art, Ed.
 Jeff Ross, Routledge Handbooks and Companions Series, 2016.

-“Critical Intimacies: Hip Hop as Queer Feminist Pedagogy.”
-Co-authored with Shanté Smalls.
+“Critical Intimacies: Hip Hop as Queer Feminist Pedagogy,” co-authored with Shanté P. Smalls.
 “All Hail the Queenz: A Queer Feminist Recalibration of Hip Hop.”
-Women & Performance: A Journal of Feminist Theory, New York: Routledge (Volume 24, 1) 2014.
+Women & Performance: A Journal of Feminist Theory, New York: Routledge (Volume 24:1) 2014.

-“Shifting Aesthetics: The Stick Up Girlz Perform Crew in a Virtual World.”
-Graffiti, John Lennon and Matthew Burns, Eds., Rhizomes: Cultural Studies in Emerging Knowledge (Issue 25) 2013.
+“Shifting Aesthetics: The Stick Up Girlz Perform Crew in a Virtual World,” Graffiti, Eds.
+John Lennon and Matthew Burns, Rhizomes: Cultural Studies in Emerging Knowledge (Volume 25) 2013.

 Non-Peer Reviewed Journals